openvinotoolkit/open_model_zoo/tools/accuracy_checker/sample/README.md

 ### 2. Evaluate sample topology

 Typically you need to write a configuration file describing evaluation process of your topology.
-There is already a config file for evaluating SampLeNet using the OpenVINO framework, so please read it carefully.
+There is already a prepared config file for evaluating SampLeNet using the OpenVINO framework at `<omz_dir>/tools/accuracy_checker/sample/sample_config.yml`, so please read it carefully before using.

 Then run Accuracy Checker with the following command: